LangilleLab/microbiome_helper/README.md

 Additional QIIME analysis
 -------------------------

-*Once you have created an OTU table using the above pipeline, there are several statistcal tests and visualization methods available within QIIME.*
+*Once you have created an OTU table using the above pipeline, there are several statistcal tests and visualization methods available within QIIME.
+Not all of these are useful for all data types or projects.
+This list is meant more as a catalog of what is possible.*

 1. Get statistical signfance of category groupings (be sure to read the help for this command to properly interpret the results).
 (Be sure to change the `-c` option to your particular field within your map.txt file).